 Where You Add or Edit User Accounts

-In the User Accounts tab, click the Add icon.
+- In the User Accounts tab, click Add

-User name, without spaces, that will log in to vRealize Operations Manager.
+User name, without spaces to access the vRealize Operations Manager

 User's password to access the vRealize Operations Manager instance.